seanessay.com

 ~The quote is from The Innovation Paradox: The Success of Failure, the Failure of Success by Richard Farson and Ralph Keyes.
 (Note: Farson is the guy who “made my day” with his Management of the Absurd)

-~As for chance and misfortune, someone wrote in the comments of not understanding, until suddenly in adulthood, Stevie Nick’s song Landslide.
+~As for chance and misfortune, someone wrote in the Youtube comments of not understanding, until suddenly in adulthood, Stevie Nick’s song Landslide.
 (I wish I could link it for you, but Youtube has been bought out by a tech giant) Some commenters said they cry for her song.
 Ya, landslides happen.